Fynnoverse/EDR/README.md

 The project aims to provide a better, easier to understand and modern timetable experience for dispatchers compared to the official built-in timetable in the game.
 Created by [@DKFN](https://github.com/DKFN).
 Currently maintained by [@Tallyrald](https://github.com/Tallyrald)

-## About this fork

-This repository is a fork of the original [SimRail Community EDR project](https://github.com/simrail/EDR).
-Full credit for the original project and its foundation belongs to its original authors and contributors.

-Changes introduced in this fork may be copied and incorporated into other projects without asking for prior permission.
-They may also be used as inspiration for independent implementations.
-In either case, please credit [Fynnoverse](https://github.com/Fynnoverse) and this Fork [Fynnoverse/EDR](https://github.com/Fynnoverse/EDR) as the source and retain all credits, copyright notices, and license information belonging to the original project and its contributors.

-All reuse and distribution remains subject to the terms of the [GNU General Public License v3.0](LICENSE.md).

 ### ➡️➡️➡️[The app is available right here.](https://edr.simrail.app/)⬅️⬅️⬅️

 Main features include but are not limited to: